Ashley-Owens/CS290/README.md

     - Complete the Duo two-step login process.

 2. SSH into OSU's flip servers using VS Code.
-3. Make any changes you would like.
+3. The Node files are contained within your CS290 folder on flip.
+Make any changes you would like.
 4. Your server is up and running on port 4686.
-It can be accessed via the following link: http://flip1.engr.oregonstate.edu:4686
+It can be accessed via the following link: http://flip1.engr.oregonstate.edu:4686 while you are connected to OSU's VPN.